-The group leader can shape thinking and actions by linking and triggering emotional reactions to fear or anger.
+The group leader can shape thinking and actions by linking and triggering reactions to fear or anger.
 The essence of groupthink theory is manipulating and installing reactive thinking to achieve the desired response.
-It uses both group and self-hypnosis techniques to gain control.
+It uses both group and self-hypnosis scripts to gain control of your mind.

 Is Your Religion a Group Hypnosis Course?

 The general formula of groupthink theory is simple but effective.

 - Bring people together into a controlled space.
 The TV screen is a good substitute.

 - Use a sales gimmick to garner attention like prosperity, health, or eternal life.

 - Use language which triggers deep emotional reactions like fear, greed, or hate.

 The group leader or speaker then uses peer pressure to solidify the action.
 The topics that work best are those that drive emotions.
 Unfortunately, these are often are extremist ideologies.
 It keeps people from questioning the desired plan or direction of the group.

 Once you can get people to believe in mythology, like talking snakes and zombies, then you can get them to think anything.

 “You believe in a book that has talking animals, wizards, witches, demons, sticks turning into snakes, burning bushes, food falling from the sky, people walking on water, and all sorts of magical, absurd and primitive stories, and you say that we are the ones that need help?” ― Mark Twain